saisathvik1/OSCP-Cheatsheet/README.md

 Successfully passed the OSCP exam on May 20, 2024.
 Verify my achievement [here](https://www.credential.net/666b9a86-017d-48fa-894a-5c39ef1d7b7b).

-Feel free to reach out with any questions or inquiries at saisathvikruppa@proton.me!
+Feel free to reach out with any questions or inquiries at saisathvikruppa@tutanota.com!

 # Cheatsheet